 What is Aniline leather finishing?

 Aniline leather finishing is a type of leather dyed exclusively with soluble dyes.
 The dye colours the leather without producing the uniform surface of a topcoat paint or insoluble pigmented sealant, as on other leathers, and so retains the hide's natural surface.
-Hence, any visible variations on the surface of the undyed leather such as visible pores, scars, or other blemishes will remain visible.
+Hence, any visible variations on the surface of the undyed leather such as visible pores, scars, wrinkles or freckles will remain visible.
 It is the finishing par excellence.
 It makes the leather unique and natural.
 For this reason, only luxury best quality leather is suitable for Aniline finishing.
 Here any “defect” of the leather is treasure to watch and enjoy.

 Why does Vegetable-tanned leather change color over time?

 This is called "Patina"!
 Vegetable-tanned leather is famous for its ability to take on the shapes and colors of its every-day use.
 The leather will conform to your body and slowly change color and texture over time.
 Wear it like a badge of honor.
-Leather doesn't wear out as easily as it wears in.

 Why all the hype about Italian leather?